If you are applying for this course click apply now

 Your numeracy and literacy competency will be assessed continuously throughout the course following the DfE’s removal of the Professional Skills Test.

-If English is not your first language, you will also need International English Language Testing System (IELTS) at a score of 6.5 overall with 6.5 in writing and no other element lower than 6.0.
+If English isn't your first language, you'll also need International English Language Testing System (IELTS) at a score of 6.5 overall with 6.5 in writing and no other element lower than 6.0.

 If you currently serve (or have recently served) within the Armed Forces, then the Ministry of Defence's ELCAS scheme may be able to help cover your funding for this course.
-For more information, see our Funding for Armed Forces personnel page.
+Read more about funding for armed forces personnel.

 This information was correct at the time of publication.

-Good teachers area always in high demand.
-All qualified teachers will have a starting salary of at least £30,000, and this will be higher for teachers working in London.
+Good teachers are always in high demand, so it's likely you'll find a job upon graduation.
+All qualified teachers will have a starting salary of at least £31,650, and this will be higher for teachers working in London.
 The amount you earn will then increase until you reach the top end of your pay scale, after which you can choose to progress into more senior roles, such as leading practitioner or head teacher.

 The teachers’ pension scheme is also one of the most generous public sector pension schemes in the UK, one of the few guaranteed by the Government.